 The same goes for hand sanitizer.
-And speaking from experience, some of these items will likely be on a wish-list or supply list that your teacher may email out to you at the beginning of the year.
+And speaking from experience, some of these items will likely be on a wish list or supply list that your teacher may email out to you at the beginning of the year.
 If you grab an extra bottle each time you stop into the store, you can start to check those items off those lists as well.

 Instead of paying big bucks at the start of September to gather all the school supplies your kids will need, you can also piecemeal those items out over the next few weeks.
 Grab some pencils one week, and paper the next.
 Like anything, if you break it up over the month, you can help yourself avoid that September sticker shock!

 2.)
-Start your clothes shopping now, even if its only for the small stuff.
+Start your clothes shopping now, even if it's only for the small stuff.

 It's no secret that your kids have likely done some growing over the summer.
 And while you may be hesitant to get an entirely new wardrobe a month before it's time for them to go back, trust me when I say, taking care of even the small stuff first will help you big time later.
-Some of my kids, for instance, where uniforms.
+Some of my kids, for instance, wear uniforms.
 I know that navy socks and tights are part of that, so I will get them all set up with those now.
 Next week, I'll tackle tops.
 The week after, make sure I have their bottoms covered.
 Taking on a little at a time, especially with multiple kids, helps.
 This also gives you a little time in advance to go through their closets to take inventory of what still fits and what pieces they need to replace.

 3.)
-Book their yearly physical up for August
+Book their yearly physical for August

-Especially since the onset of Covid, most physicians I know are booked solid at the very least a few weeks out.
+Most physicians I know are booked solid at the very least a few weeks out.
 Scheduling those yearly physicals now actually checks off a couple of boxes.
 If there's anything that needs to be taken care of or caught up (immunizations or medication refills, etc.) can be done with a little more flexibility, and you won't have to interrupt a school day to fit it in.

-Also, if your child plans to participate in a school sport, you can contact your school's office and can pick up a sports permission slip that you can bring with you to the exam, and have your doc fill out in person, right in front of you.
+Also, if your child plans to participate in a school sport, you can contact your school's office and can pick up a sports permission slip that you can bring with you to the exam, and have your doc fill it out in person, right in front of you.
 So that will be all set to go for the beginning of the season.

 4.)
 Don't forget about the dentist and the eye doctor.